pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - reorganize different RSI stategies : RSI3X; RSIRANGE, RSIPULLBACK, RSIMR (Lefort), STOMR (Lefort)
 - try another approach: ex: insidebar strategy using the robuxio book or
 - try another approach : co intregration to do arbitrage on 2 correlated pairs.
+- MR with BB or lorentzian or RSI

 ## TODO: NOTES: ADX
 - continue work on ADX: add input for momentumTrigger to allow keep position open if adx above this level, probably momentum is strong so it should not exit + add input for emaExit + add input for isRisingAdx
 - add option to use different MA twpe: exponential; ALM;...
-- new strat derivée 3XUP

-- MR with BB or lorentzian or RSI
+## TODO: NOTES: TREND
+- try another trend filter, exemple : Trend Intensity Index (TTI) / RMI, RMI Trend Sniper

+## TODO: NOTES: NEW
+- use the sum to count if there is at least once in the last X bars that validate a condition (ex: moving average below or above a  level, new high or low, rsi above or below a level...) ex:

 - use the binary count of consecutive bars up or down with tanh function (Hyperbolic tangent): https://ch.mathworks.com/help/matlab/ref/tanh.html